 Lexus currently offers a range of gas-electric hybrids in the United States including the UX, NX (PHEV and strong hybrid) and RX SUVs.
 There are two hybrid luxury sedans as well; the LS and ES alongside the LC grand tourer, which is also a strong hybrid.
-The all-new RZ BEV, a cousin of the Toyota bZ4X, is gearing up to enter the North American market later this year.
+The all-new RZ BEV, a cousin of the Toyota bZ4X, is gearing up to enter the North American market by the end of 2022.

 Although there’s no official word from Toyota North America regarding the EV’s U.S. debut, we expect the Lexus LFA successor to make its way to the American shores.
-Toyota Motor Corporation’s rich legacy with sports cars like the Celica, MR2, Supra and the 86 in the country should also pave the way for the MR2-style future Toyota electric sports car that was showcased in concept guise last December.
+Toyota Motor Corporation’s rich legacy with sports cars like the Celica, MR2, Supra, and the 86 in the country should also pave the way for the MR2-style future Toyota electric sports car that was showcased in concept guise in December 2021.

 Lexus aims to sell 3.5 million EVs and turn itself into an EV-only brand in North America, Europe, and China by the end of the decade.
 It wants EVs to account for 100% of its global sales in 2035.